Instructional Segment Embedding: Improving LLM Safety with Instruction Hierarchy: Details of Training Data

-\textbf{Structured Query benchmark.} For the Clean Alpaca dataset, we use the \textit{Alpaca-Cleaned-50K} dataset \citep{alpaca, AlpacaDataCleaned} to fine-tune the model.
-Since the dataset shares the same system instructions (i.e., \stexttt{``Below is an instruction that describes a task, paired with an input that provides further context.
+For the Clean Alpaca dataset, we use the \textit{Alpaca-Cleaned-50K} dataset \citep{alpaca, AlpacaDataCleaned} to fine-tune the model. \reb{There are 32,603 samples that contain data input, and 19,157 samples do not contain any data input.
+All of them contain user input. } Since the dataset shares the same system instructions (i.e., \stexttt{``Below is an instruction that describes a task, paired with an input that provides further context.
 Write a response that appropriately completes the request.''}), we combine the types of system and user instructions into a single instruction type.

-For the Adversarial Alpaca dataset, we follow the approach outlined in \cite{Chen2024StruQDA} to construct the dataset.
-The dataset includes both clean samples (50\%), derived from the Clean Alpaca dataset, and attacked samples (50\%), which involve indirect prompt injection attacks within the data.
+For the Adversarial Alpaca dataset, we follow the approach outlined in \cite{Chen2024StruQDA} to construct the dataset. \reb{We keep the samples without data input unchanged.} Then, the remaining data includes both clean samples (50\%), derived from the Clean Alpaca dataset, and attacked samples (50\%), which involve indirect prompt injection attacks within the data.
 These attacked samples contain two types of attacks: the Naive Attack and the Completion-Other Attack.
 In the Naive Attack, the instruction from other samples is injected into the data.
 In the Completion-Other Attack, a fabricated response is injected first, followed by another set of instructions.
 The desired output for these adversarial samples should address only the original user instruction so the output remains the same.
+We provide a demonstration in Figure \ref{fig-advalpaca}.

 More details can be found in this \href{https://github.com/Sizhe-Chen/StruQ/tree/main}{StruQ repository}.